 1. How are coastal algal blooms impacted by climate or environmental variability and change?
-What are the consequences of these impacts for fisheries, biodiversity, the ocean's biological pump, carbon fluxes, the extent of oxygen minimum zones, and for ecosystem health?
+What are the consequences for living marine resources?
+What are the consequences for the oceans biological pump and carbon fluxes?
+What are the consequences for oxygen minimum zones?
+What are the consequences for biodiversity?
+What are the consequences for ecosystem health?

 The drivers of coastal blooms change from region to region.
-The major drivers are upwelling, mixing, runoff, and atmospheric deposition.
+The major drivers are upwelling, mixing, runoff and atmospheric deposition.
 These processes will be studied intensively in regions were each driver is dominant in order to generate predictions of how they will change over time.
 These processes have been studied before but not at the resolution provided by GEO-CAPE.
+Comparative local experiments can be envisioned.
 Along the west coast certain regions tend to have more intense and larger blooms relative to others (i.e. San Francisco/Monterey Bay versus Point Sur), why is this?
-How does a river-driven system compare to one only a few kilometers away that is not?
+How does a river-driven system compare to one that is not and only a few kilometers away?